Caroline Graham Hansen: International career

-Hansen was named to Norway's squad for UEFA Women's Euro 2013 by veteran coach Even Pellerud.
+Hansen was named to Norway's squad for UEFA Euro 2013 by veteran coach Even Pellerud.
 Winger Hansen and fellow teenage forward Ada Hegerberg at striker were important players in the Norwegian team which reached the competition's final; within the young Norway side, the pair and 20-year-old Kristine Minde were considered veterans.
 In the final at Friends Arena, Hansen won a 61st-minute penalty after drawing a foul from Saskia Bartusiak, but Germany's goalkeeper Nadine Angerer made her second penalty save of the match.
 Anja Mittag's goal gave the Germans their sixth successive title.

-Hansen's 2015 knee injury kept her out of that year's Algarve Cup, putting her in doubt for participation in the 2015 Women's World Cup.
+Hansen's 2015 knee injury kept her out of that year's Algarve Cup, putting her in doubt for participation in the 2015 World Cup.
 It was made official on 19 May 2015, that she would be ruled out of the World Cup after failing to recover from the injury in time for the competition.
 Hansen made her national team comeback in January of the following year, scoring one of Norway's six goals against Romania.

-Hansen was named to the national team squad ahead of the UEFA Women's Euro 2017.
+Hansen was named to the national team squad ahead of the UEFA Euro 2017.
 Norway were drawn into a very difficult group made up of eventual tournament winners the Netherlands, eventual tournament runners-up Denmark, and Belgium.
 Their first match came against the Netherlands, where Norway were defeated 1–0.
 Following that loss, Norway then fell 2–0 to Belgium, where Hansen said after the match that she should've been awarded a penalty for being taken down in the box by Belgium's keeper.
 Norway moved on to the final match of the group stage, where they played Denmark.
 Prior to the match, Denmark's assistant coach criticized Hansen and Ada Hegerberg, saying that she "expected more of the two," and that her team's game plan was to shut down the pair of forwards.
 Denmark went up 1–0 just five minutes into the match, but just before halftime, Hegerberg drew a penalty that was taken and missed by Hansen.
 The match ended in another loss for Norway.
 At the end of it all, Norway scored zero goals, recording 3 losses, earning 0 points, and going out in the group stage of the tournament the first time since 1997.
 Their finish prompted the controversial national team retirement of Hegerberg, one of Hansen's longtime national team teammates, a decision that "surprised" Hansen.
 After the tournament, Hansen criticized the NFF for the lack of funding allocated to the women's team.

+Thea Bjelde and Caroline Graham Hansen at Åråsen Stadion in 2026.